syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 The required interfaces (IEmployeeService) and classes (Employee ,Product, Supplier) related to the service is created automatically.

-2. Create a Service Client object for that WCF service as given in the following code snippet:
+2.Create a Service Client object for that WCF service as given in the following code snippet: